 To be the employer of choice for the broadest pool of talent and skill, MDU Resources is committed to equal employment opportunity and affirmative action and is dedicated to the achievement of equality of opportunity for all employees and applicants for employment.
-MDU Resources is committed to meeting or exceeding all EEO and affirmative action laws, directives and legislation.
-Our EEO/Affirmative Action Policy ensures employees are not discriminated against based on sexual orientation or gender identity, in addition to other characteristic protections.
+MDU Resources strives to meet or exceed all EEO and affirmative action laws, directives and legislation.
+Our EEO/Affirmative Action Policy ensures employees are not discriminated against.

 We will:

-- Recruit, hire, train, promote, discipline and discharge persons in all job classifications without regard to age, race, color, religion, gender, sexual orientation, gender identity, national origin, disability, veteran status or any other personal characteristic determined to be a protected category under applicable state law. - Ensure that employment-related decisions are made in accordance with the principles of equal employment opportunity by imposing only job-related requirements for employment opportunities. - Ensure that all personnel actions, such as compensation, performance reviews, transfers, layoffs, returns from layoff, company-sponsored training, education, tuition assistance and social and recreational programs, are administered without regard to age, race, color, religion, gender, sexual orientation, gender identity, national origin, disability, veteran status or any other personal characteristic determined to be a protected category under applicable state law.
+- Recruit, hire, train, promote, discipline and discharge persons in all job classifications without regard to age, race, color, religion, gender, sexual orientation, gender identity, national origin, disability, veteran status or any other personal characteristic determined to be a protected category under applicable state law. - Ensure that employment-related decisions are made in accordance with the principles of equal employment opportunity by imposing only job-related requirements for employment opportunities. - Ensure that all personnel actions, such as compensation, performance reviews, transfers, layoffs, returns from layoff, company-sponsored training, education/tuition assistance and social and recreational programs, are administered without regard to age, race, color, religion, gender, sexual orientation, gender identity, national origin, disability, veteran status or any other personal characteristic determined to be a protected category under applicable state law.

 MDU Resources and each of its business units has an assigned EEO coordinator.
-The corporation's most recent EEO Employer Information Report-Type 2 can be found on our website.
-MDU Resources' corporate office, business units and operating companies, as applicable, prepare annual Affirmative Action plans.
+The corporation's most recent EEO Employer Information Report can be found on our website.